-Studies have shown that CRF is a common symptoms in about 70% of cancer patients[18].
+Studies have shown that CRF is a common symptom in about 70% of cancer patients[18].
 Fatigue in patients is often more serious than that in healthy groups, and is difficult to alleviate through sleep and rest, causing a major economic burden and mental pressure on patients and their families [19].
 At present, there are many studies on the pathogenesis of CRF, among which, the explanation of CRF by 5-hydroxytryptamine (5-HT) disorder has been accepted by most researchers.
-This mechanism can be divided into two types of CRF: peripheral and central fatigue[20].
+This mechanism can be divided into two types of CRF: Peripheral and central fatigue[20].
 Peripheral fatigue mainly refers to physical fatigue.
 After cancer patients receive chemotherapy, peripheral nerves can be stimulated to release neuroactive substances, and the vagus afferent nerve can be activated, thus inhibiting skeletal muscle activity.
 Decrease of skeletal muscle activity leads to physical fatigue.
 Central fatigue, including emotional and cognitive fatigue, is mainly related to neural bundles and disorders in the brain, especially the increased concentration of 5-HT in the brain[21].
-In the present study, the cancer fatigue scale was used to evaluate the degree of CRF, and it was found that body fatigue was most severe in patients undergoing chemotherapy for CRC, and this conclusion is consistent with the research of Jong et al[22].
-Studies have confirmed that moderate physical activity has a good effect on improving CRF in patients with CRC, but most of the aerobic exercises used in existing studies are jogging, swimming, cycling, etc., the efficacy evaluation also focuses on a single time point and lacks periodic efficacy observation.
-In this study, Chinese traditional healthy Qigong Baduanjin was used to intervene patients with CRC for 6 mo, the cancer fatigue scale was evaluated at 3 and 6 mo respectively.
+In the present study, the CFS was used to evaluate the degree of CRF, and it was found that body fatigue was most severe in patients undergoing chemotherapy for CRC, and this conclusion is consistent with the research of Jong et al[22].
+Studies have confirmed that moderate physical activity has a good effect in improving CRF in patients with CRC, but most of the aerobic exercises used in existing studies are jogging, swimming, cycling, etc., and the efficacy evaluation also focuses on a single time point and lacks periodic efficacy observation.
+In this study, Chinese traditional healthy Qigong Baduanjin was used to intervene patients with CRC for 6 mo, and the CFS was evaluated at 3 and 6 mo.
 The results showed that exercise intervention for 3 mo could improve the CRF of CRC patients significantly, among which the improvement of body fatigue was the most obvious, and still had a certain curative effect with the extension of intervention time.
 Therefore, Baduanjin is a good exercise intervention method for CRF, which is worthy of long-term adherence.